Communication compliance with Microsoft Teams

 - User level: Policies at this level apply to an individual Teams user or may be applied to all Teams users in your organization.
 These policies cover messages that these users may send in 1:1 or group chats.
 Chat communications for the users are automatically monitored across all Microsoft Teams where the users are a member.

-- Teams level: Policies at this level apply to a Microsoft Team channel.
+- Teams level: Policies at this level apply to a Microsoft Teams channel, including a Private channel.
 These policies cover messages sent in the Teams channel only.

 Act on inappropriate messages in Microsoft Teams